Noëlle (2007 film): Plot

 On Christmas Eve, Simeon tells Keene that he wants to marry Marjorie and is quitting the priesthood.
-Only a couple of people turn up to perform the Nativity and they tell Keene that there's no point in doing it and they're going to go to Mrs Worthington's Christmas party like everybody else.
+Only a couple of people turn up to perform the Nativity and they tell Keene that there's no point in doing it and leave to go to Mrs. Worthington's Christmas party like everybody else.
+Keene decides to go as well.

-When at the party, Keene sees Seth flirting to another woman, and gets into a fight with him.
-He goes outside and talks to Marjorie.
-He tells her that everywhere he goes he sees a spirit of a little girl.
-The girl he explains, is the daughter he forced his girlfriend to abort when they were at university, and that he never wanted to be a priest, he just did it out of guilt.
-Simeon observes the conversation and realises that Keene loves Marjorie.
+At the party, Keene sees Seth flirting with another woman, and gets into a fight with him, ending up with a deep gash on his cheek.
+He goes outside and meets Marjorie who tends to his wound.
+Keene opens up to Marjorie telling her that everywhere he goes he sees a spirit of a little girl.
+The girl, he explains, is the daughter he forced his girlfriend to abort when they were at university, and that he never wanted to be a priest, he just did it out of guilt.
+Simeon observes the conversation and realizes that Keene loves Marjorie.

-Later, Marjorie goes into labour after trying to run away.
-Father Keene visits her in the hospital, and as he looks at Marjorie's newborn baby through the window, Noëlle, the spirit of his daughter, forgives him.
+Later, Marjorie goes into labor after trying to run away.
+Father Keene hears about this and runs to visit her in the hospital.
+As he looks at Marjorie's premature newborn baby through the window, Noëlle, the spirit of his daughter, forgives him.

 Simeon meanwhile, who went to the church to say goodbye to Father Keene, is elated to see that the church is full.

 Four years later, Simeon is directing the church Nativity.
-Grace, Marjorie's daughter, whom Keene presumably adopted after marrying her mother, runs to Keene and hugs him.
+Grace, Marjorie's daughter, whom Keene presumably adopted after marrying her mother, plays the part of the angel announcing to the shepherds.
+Then she runs to Keene and hugs him.
+Simeon is still the pastor of the now thriving church.